donlinglok1/stable-diffusion-webui-realtime-prompt-translate/README.md

 ```
 ## Features
 ### Translate
-1. Click the `Translate` button and wait for loading
+1. Click the `Translate` button and wait for the loading
-2. After loading finish, input your prompt, the translated text will show to the top of the sd-webui.
+2. After loading, input your prompt, and the translated text will show at the top of the sd-webui.
+3.
 ![image](https://user-images.githubusercontent.com/6138806/197688223-0f38a845-5b99-4293-bfd3-cacb5f6712ed.png)

 ### Reversed Translate
-1. Click the `Reversed Translate` button and wait for loading
+1. Click the `Reversed Translate` button and wait for the loading.
-2. After loading finish, input your prompt on the top of the sd-webui, your prompt will reversed translat to the english prompt box.
+2. After loading finish, input your prompt on the top of the sd-webui, your prompt will reverse translate to the English prompt box.

 ![image](https://user-images.githubusercontent.com/6138806/197688135-6a500f70-077c-4845-8c01-98d9da2a6d7a.png)